back to Blog

 If you are unsure about the quality of your water, our team at Water Doctor can help.
 We offer water quality testing for wells and municipal systems, as well as a variety of treatment options that can help to correct most water quality problems.
 Our experts can work with you to determine the best solutions for your needs and your budget, whether it is a single system, such as reverse osmosis, or a combination of multiple systems, such as water softeners, charcoal filtration, and UV purification.

-To learn more about our water testing and treatment services, contact Water Doctor today at 877-677-9275!
+To learn more about our water testing and treatment services, contact Water Doctor today!
 We have been serving residential and commercial clients throughout Maryland since 1979.

 affiliate-logo-1